riyandifirman/MyBackgroundThread/README.md

 # My Background Thread
 My Background Thread | Fundamental Android | Bangkit 2023 Series

 An application built in the learning process of Bangkit Academy 2023.
-This is a practical implementation in the class Learning to Make Android Apps for Beginners
+This is a practical implementation in the class Learning Android App Fundamentals

 Implementation:
 - Background Thread